Explore

 Liberty Silk

-This dress and the ‘Related items’ are made from fabric printed with the design ‘Hera and Honesty’, also known as ‘Peacock and Honesty’, which was registered by the company of Liberty & Co. in 1926.
+This dress is printed with the design ‘Hera and Honesty’, also known as ‘Peacock and Honesty’, which was registered by the company of Liberty & Co. in 1926.
 It was named after Hera, the Greek goddess of women and marriage, with whom the peacock was associated.
 The peacock feather motif, a favourite of the Aesthetic Movement, had already featured in the Liberty’s textile designs from the late 1880s.

-The design can be seen here, not only in three different colourways, but on three different types of fabric, giving each garment a very distinct character.
+Together with two ‘Related Items’, this stole is part of a group in the same print design that features three different colourways, as well as three different types of fabric, giving each garment a very distinct character.

 The dress is made from crepe de chine, now slightly faded in places.
 Full-length dresses such as this, printed with flowers and foliage, were often worn at formal afternoon events during the summer, and were known as Ascot or Garden Party dresses.